giursino/subito_bot/README.md

 * Make

 ## Setup
+Please note, using the Docker container, the local resources are located in the `local/resources` directory and mounted to `resource` container directory.

+* create `local/resources` directory coping the contents of `resources` directory
-* update `resources/credentials.json` with correct credentials
+* update `credentials.json` with correct credentials
 * run `make build` to build the docker image

 ## Usage